wasay123q/DAA-project/Readme.md

 ## 🌟 Overview

-**SCERRS** (Smart City Emergency Response Routing System) is an intelligent graph-based routing application designed to optimize emergency response times in urban environments.
-The system calculates the fastest routes for emergency vehicles, handles dynamic road blockages, and identifies isolated zones that may become unreachable during emergencies.
+**Emergency Simulator** is an interactive graph-based emergency response system that simulates real-world crisis scenarios in urban environments.
+Built on advanced pathfinding algorithms, it calculates optimal routes for emergency vehicles, handles dynamic road blockages, and performs automatic connectivity diagnostics to identify isolated zones during emergencies.

+The system features an intuitive menu-driven interface with preset crisis scenarios (Highway Collapse, Industrial Explosion) and a Custom Emergency Builder that automatically scans for unreachable zones when routes fail.

 ### What Problem Does It Solve?